 - Procurement FAQ

-- Additional accessibility policies for contracting and procurement of electronic and information resources are found in Chapter 10 HHS accessibility policy and procedures.
+- Additional accessibility policies for contracting and procurement of electronic and information resources are found in Chapter 2 of the HHS ICT Accessibility Policy.

 Accommodations for Staff with Disabilities